cwi-dis/cwipc/docs/api-overview.rst

 In general, the developer does not need to interact with the ``cwipc_realsense2`` or other camera specific APIs directly, but instead uses the ``cwipc_capturer()`` factory function to obtain a ``cwipc_activesource``.
 This method will look at the ``cameraconfig.json`` file in the current directory to determine which cameras are present and how they are configured, and return a source that captures from those cameras with the appropriate registration and synchronization.
-See :doc:`hardware-setup` for more details on camera configuration.
+See :doc:`registration` for more details on camera configuration.
 From some languages (such as Python and C#) you have to ensure that the capturer module for the specific camera has been loaded and has registered itself with the factory.
 The is done by importing the module and calling a method there, for example::